Scriptwriting 101: The Ultimate Guide to Writing a Script

 From idea to planning to page to full-length script, there are mountains to climb at every stage…

-At first glance, this may seem like the easiest part of scriptwriting, the beautiful seed motivating you to start writing in the first place.
-But before pen hits paper or finger hits key, there are important considerations to make:
+At first glance, this may seem like the easiest part of scriptwriting.
+The beautiful seed motivating you to start writing in the first place.
+However, before pen hits paper or finger hits key, there are important considerations to make.